Top Environmental Fate Ecotoxicology Human Health Translations

 Authorisation Route

-Avatec 150 G 150 mg/g premix for medicated feed Alpharma Animal Health BVBA UK National authorisation Prescription only medicine to be authorised by a veterinarian (POM-V)
+Avatec 150 G 150 mg/g premix for medicated feed Alpharma Animal Health BVBA Not licensed Not licensed

-Bovatec 150 Premix Alpharma Animal Health Pty Ltd No UK authorisation Not applicable
+Bovatec 150 Premix Alpharma Animal Health Pty Ltd Not licensed Not licensed

 Formulation and application details